Our research is editorially independent but we may earn a commission for purchases made through our links.

 Located in the famous Outer Banks of North Carolina, Hatteras Island is the perfect destination if you are looking to leave all the “hustle and bustle” of your normal life behind.
 The island, which covers almost half of the entire length of the Outer Banks, offers endless stretches of beach that have been uninterrupted by commercial construction.
 You’ll find amazing views, pristine sand dunes and plenty of nature to enjoy, as well as a variety of coastal restaurants and a handful of “mom and pop” type shops.

-If you really, really want to get away from it all, then you need to take a trip to Bald Head Island – a barrier island that does not allow cars and is only accessible by a ferry.
+If you really, really want to get away from it all, then you need to take a trip to the inviting area of Bald Head Island, a barrier island that does not allow cars and is only accessible by a ferry.
 That’s right, if you really want to leave it all behind, you can do just that here, including your car.
 Just park it at the marina in nearby Southport, board the ferry and ride for 20 minutes until you reach the pristine beaches of Bald Head.
 Because there are no cars, everything here is accessible by foot or bicycle, including a variety of charming restaurants and shops, golf courses, a spa and more.